• Home

 The Author

-I'm a single girl who likes to whoop and holler, practice kindness, live adventurously, sing stories, and pray.
+I'm a single girl who likes to whoop and holler, dance, practice kindness, live adventurously, sing stories, and pray.
 Over the years, I've adored being a youth pastor to some of the most amazing teenagers on the planet.
-And my work in TV/Film Production continues to inspire good stories and surprisingly rich friendships.
-Oh, And I also like to dance in the streets.
+My work in TV & Film Production has inspired incredible stories and surprisingly rich friendships.
+While my current passion as a prayer partner & coach for creative Christian women and podcaster is my ultimate jam.
+Tap Here to See!
+Oh, And I also like to country line dance in the streets.
 Real talk.

 Subscribe